twrecked/hass-virtual/README.md

 This is fully optional and `initial_availability` is not required to be set.

+### Persistence
+By default, all device states are persistent.
+You can change this behaviour with the `persistent` configuration option.
+If you have set an `initial_value` it will only be used if the device state is not restored.

 ### Switches

 To add a virtual switch use the following: